franyack/ocr-tesseract/README.md

     pip install -r requirements.txt
     ```

 - That's all!
 Yoy could run any python script.
-Por example:
+For example:

     ```
     python scripts/ocr_folder_process.py --folder folder_path_where_you_have_your_images_to_process --blacklist "|/\[](){}"